Program Leader: Prof. Eryk Dutkiewicz

 - Spectrum sharing, IoT/5G, and green communications

 The program has access to state of the art RF, IoT and networking labs.
 It is supported by 7 academics and 17 PhD students.

 To meet the requirements of 5G more spectral resources below 6 GHz are required.
 In this regard, we focus on developing spectrum sharing based solutions for effective detection of incumbents, interference mitigation, multi radio access technology coexistence, dynamic construction of radio environment maps to enable spectrum sharing and economics driven spectrum auctioning schemes.
 We have a well establish portfolio working closely with industry on international standardisation efforts - Spectrum Access System (US) and Licensed Shared Access (Europe).

 We also work on MAC layer techniques for machine type communications in IoT.
 We focus on modelling and analysing the impact on massive number of devices, ultra-reliable communications and low latency communications.

-It is believed that 5G would be driven by a SDN core and would consist of edge networking elements (such as basestations) which would be software controlled.
+Software Defined Networking (SDN) is a revolutionary approach to networking, which enables high degrees of extensibility, adaptability and progress in innovation for future wired and Wireless networks.
+It is widely believed that future evolutions in networking technologies will occur through software updates running on programmable hardware.
+SDN is forming an integral part of both core and edge of Wireless networks to enable seamless operation for diverse range of services and technologies such as IoT.
 We have established a state of art SDN lab to conduct research in various areas.
-Together with 9 other Universities, CSIRO and AARNET, we have developed a wide area SDN test-bed for development and prototyping of future SDN solutions.
+Furthermore, together with 9 other Universities, CSIRO and AARNET, we have developed a wide area SDN test-bed for development and prototyping of future SDN solutions.